natario1/CameraView/MIGRATION.md

   If device has no BACK cameras, defaults to FRONT.
 - Added CameraView.setGridColor() and app:cameraGridColor.
   TODO: document this

-  TODO: revisit the demo app, change the controls appearance, add missing controls,
-        add all information from the VideoResult in the VideoPreviewActivity, same for pictures
+- UI Changes in the demo app, changed controls appearance, added some missing controls. added all information from the VideoResult in the VideoPreviewActivity, same for pictures